 France in October

-While September in France is still in the tail end of tourist season, October marks the beginning of low tourist season in France—which means no crowds, fewer tourists and cheaper rates on airfare and hotels in France.
+With plenty of blue sky days, pleasant temperatures and changing foliage enhancing the already picture-perfect villages, France is perhaps most beautiful in the Fall.
+September is still in the tail end of tourist season, October in France marks the beginning of low tourist season in France – which means no crowds, fewer tourists and cheaper rates on airfare and hotels in France.

 What to do in France in October